-What influences consumer perception of value?
+What influences consumer perception of value?by

 It’s often said that one man’s junk is another man’s treasure, such is the perception of value in product development and marketing.
 So many factors influence our perceptions and they can change over time and alter consumer behaviour.
 Vouchercloud’s recent “Perception of Values” data graphic delves into this further, looking at the psychology behind our perception of value and examines trends, marketing practices, different generation’s attitudes towards value and other factors.
 Some of the specific areas that the data covers are:

 Lobster’s journey from prison food to fine dining